Core Academic Course Descriptions for Session 4, 2024-2025

 This

-four-part molecular science series (nano science) is designed to engage middle school students in the joys of chemistry and biology.
+four-part molecular science series (nanoscience) is designed to engage middle school students in the joys of chemistry and biology.
 The course will review 5th – 8th grade California chemistry and biology standards in a fun and interactive way that is bound to leave students with a lifelong appreciation of the sciences.
 The class will reveal insights and connections with real life as chemistry and biology is all around us and within us.
 Most students who take this class will look forward to high school science.
-This series of 32 molecular science classes include the following sessions: Shapes of Nature, Chemistry “R” Us Part 1, Chemistry “R” Us Part 2, and the Biological World.
+This series of 32 molecular science classes includes the following sessions: Shapes of Nature, Chemistry “R” Us Part 1, Chemistry “R” Us Part 2, and the Biological World.
 The classes in this series are equal parts lectures, videos, hands-on experiments, and discussion.
-Please note: a $100 annual course fee is due prior to the first session.
+Please note: a $100 annual course fee is due before the first session.

 show less